 Pondering about tea as I often do, I got to wondering what sort of world records have been set that involve tea.
-According the Guinness World Records website, tea itself holds the title of “oldest cultivated plant for drink”.
+According to Guinness World Records, tea holds the title of “oldest cultivated plant for drink”.
 Here are some of the other records that they list:

-Largest Cup of Tea: 4000 litres.
-The tea cup itself measured 10 ft in height and 8 ft in width.
+- Largest Cup of Tea: 4000 liters.
+The teacup itself measured 10 ft in height and 8 ft in width.

-Largest Ceramic Teapot: 5 ft 10 in in height and 4 ft 11 in in diameter The teapot is made of purple sand and can hold 22 lb of tea each time.
+- Largest Ceramic Teapot: 5 ft 10 inches in height and 4 ft 11 inches in diameter The teapot is made of purple sand and can hold 22 lb of tea each time.
 The cover of the pot weighs 132 lb.